Haida mythology: Other figures

 Some of the mythology has been collected by poet Anne Cameron, who created interpretations for adults and children.
 Epic versions of the mythology by 19th century Haida storyteller-poets Skaay and Ghandl have been translated by Robert Bringhurst, whose Story as Sharp as a Knife, a collection of their works, won the Governor General's Award.
 His translations, though, are controversial in Haida circles and some have charged him with cultural appropriation.

-Contemporary Artwork
+Contemporary artwork

 Robert Davidson has incorporated Xe-ū', Southeast Wind, in a variety of media including a 2002 serigraph print, as the solitary being in a 2010 totem pole, and as the main being on a 2015 cedar panel.
 As recently as 2019 Davidson released a serigraph print titled Supernatural Beings showing five unnamed Sǥā'na qeda's inscribed within a Chilkat robe.

-In 2019, Terri-Lynn Williams-Davidson, alongside her stepdaughter Sara Florence Davidson, published a children's book titled Magical Beings of Haida Gwaii which features ten supernatural beings of ancient Haida storytelling and presents them in a visual medium that engages children and teaches them empowering and meaningful examples of living in balance with nature.
+In 2019, Terri-Lynn Williams-Davidson, alongside her stepdaughter Sara Florence Davidson, published a children's book titled Magical Beings of Haida Gwaii, which features ten supernatural beings of ancient Haida storytelling and presents them in a visual medium.
+The book engages children and teaches them empowering and meaningful examples of living in balance with nature.